 In recent radio surveys at Parkes astronomers looking for new pulsars also found a new type of pulsed object since called Fast Radio Bursts (FRBs).
 Fast radio bursts appear as single, bright, very short radio pulses that have never been seen to repeat.
 The pulses only last for a few milliseconds, similar to the duration of a pulsar pulse, but have properties that lead us to believe that they originate far outside the Milky Way, where normal pulsars cannot be detected.

 So what could be the source of FRBs?
 Many different theories exist as to what causes FRB pulses but none has yet been confirmed.
 Some believe they are explosions in distant galaxies, or flares caused by distant magnetars, highly magnetic pulsars that emit bursts of powerful radiation.
-Others believe they originate in our own Galaxy, but from bursty flare stars.
 I work on several observing campaigns currently trying to answer these questions!

-Based on the number of FRBs that have been found in radio surveys so far, we believe that up to 10,000 FRB bursts happen every day!
-Meaning that if our eyes could see at radio wavelengths, we could look up into the sky and see an FRB twinkle every 10 seconds!
+Based on the number of FRBs that have been found in radio surveys so far, we believe that up to 5,000 FRB bursts happen over the whole sky every day!
+Meaning that if we had very sensitive eyes that could see at radio wavelengths, we could look up into the sky and see an FRB twinkle every 30-60 seconds!

 FRBs are a new and exciting mystery object that I work to understand.
 Collecting data and testing theories is the best way to understand their origins and some of my most recent work focuses on these incredible new sources.